tlkh/ai-lab/README.md

 USER $NB_UID
 ```

+**2. Do you support MXNet/`some-package`?**

+See **Point 1** above to see how to add MXNet/`some-package` into the container.
+I had chosen not to distribute MXNet/`some-package` with the container as it is less widely used and is large in size, and can be easily installed with pip since the environment is already properly configured.
+If you have a suggestion for a package that you would like to see added, open an issue.

 **3. Do you support multi-node or multi-GPU tasks?**

-Multi-GPU has been tested and it works as expected.
+Multi-GPU has been tested with Keras `multi_gpu_model` and Horovod, and it works as expected.
 However, I have not yet validated multi-node tasks (eg. OpenMPI and Horovod) but the packages are installed.
 I intend to pay more attention to this in the future.

-**4. Do you support MXNet?**

-See **Point 2** above to see how to add MXNet into the container.
-I have chosen not to distribute MXNet with the container as it is less widely used, and can be easily installed with pip since the environment is already properly configured.
+**4. How does this contrast with NGC containers?**

+NVIDIA GPU Cloud ([NGC](https://www.nvidia.com/en-sg/gpu-cloud/)) features NVIDIA tuned, tested, certified, and maintained containers for deep learning and HPC frameworks that take full advantage of NVIDIA GPUs on supported systems, such as [NVIDIA DGX products](https://www.nvidia.com/en-sg/data-center/dgx-systems/). **We recommend the use of NGC containers for mission critical and production workloads.**

+The AI Lab container was designed for students and researchers.
+The container is primarily designed to create a frictionless experience (by including all frameworks) during the initial prototyping and exploration phase, with a focus on iteration with fast feedback and less focus on deciding on specific approaches or frameworks. **This is not an official NVIDIA product!**

+If you would like to use NGC containers in an AI Lab like container, there is an example of how you can build one yourself.
+Take a look at [`Dockerfile.tf-amp`](Dockerfile.tf-amp).
+Do note that you are restricted from distributing derivative images from NGC containers in a public Docker registry.

 ## Support